siddhiyewale/HR-CHATBOT/README.md

 🤖 Your HR Chatbot

-This is a simple AI-powered HR chatbot built using Streamlit and OpenRouter API.
+This is a simple AI-powered HR chatbot built using **Streamlit** and **OpenRouter API**.
 It can answer employee questions related to HR policies, paid leaves, work-from-home, recruitment, holidays, and more.

-🛠️ Features
+## 🛠️ Features

 Friendly conversational interface

 Powered by Mistral 7B Instruct model (via OpenRouter)